AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Experimental results

-In our experiments, the maximum speed achievable by the TX and the target is much lower than that considered in our simulations (see \secref{sec:sim-setup}).
-Hence, we rescale parameters $v_{\max}$ and $f_{\max}$ accordingly, setting \mbox{$v_{\max}=1$~m/s} and \mbox{$f_{\max}=200$~Hz}.
-Unless specified, we consider the inter-frame duration $T_k$ to be constant and denote it by $T=0.254$~ms. In \secref{sec:res_setup1}, we show that this simplification is not restrictive, since \ourname{} is robust to a random choice of $T_k$.
+In all the considered experiments, the motion of the target and that of the TX follow \textit{uncoordinated} back and forth trajectories (the TX movement trajectory is shown in \fig{fig:tx_trajectory}).
+We do not use rails or stepped motors to simulate a realistic case where \ac{isac} devices may be handheld and targets follow irregular trajectories.
+Unless specified, we consider the inter-frame duration $T_k$ to be constant and denote it by $T=0.254$~ms. In \secref{sec:rand_sampling}, we show that this simplification is not restrictive, since \ourname{} is robust to a random choice of $T_k$.
 Furthermore, in the experiments, we re-analyze the choice of the inter-frame duration $T$ to avoid phase ambiguities.
 As shown in~\fig{fig:average_error_exp}, due to the lower velocities involved, \ourname{} achieves good performance on the experiments in Setup~$1$ for up to $T=0.8$~ms. The performance degradation is minimal up to $T=2.5$~ms due to the lower variations in Doppler frequencies observed in the experiments (as compared to the simulations), which leads to a lower probability of experiencing phase ambiguities.
+Finally, we recall that the simulation framework is not able to model all the nuisance sources occurring in a real system, like multipath fading, hardware non-idealities besides \ac{po} and \ac{cfo}, and \ac{aod} estimation affected by non-Gaussian errors.
+All these aspects are instead present in our experiments and represent a more challenging validation scenario for \ourname{}, which explains the gap between simulation and experimental results.